ShagunDubey/Engage21SubmissionTool/README.md

   - Teachers can grade and add comments to each submission.
   - Students can view the score and comments from the faculty.
   - Show whether the assignment was submitted within the deadline or not.
+  - Submission can be deleted by a teacher or the student who made the submission

 ### Note: The 'resources' folder contains files for testing purposes.